-Broccoli and mushroom fettuccine with miso cream sauce is a decadent, plant-based riff on fettuccine Alfredo sure to satisfy every palate at your table.
-Ready in just 30 minutes, it’s the ultimate plate of pasta for busy weeknights.
+Broccoli and mushroom fettuccine with miso cream sauce is a decadent, plant-based riff on fettuccine Alfredo.
+Ready in just 30 minutes, it’s the ultimate pasta for busy weeknights.
 This post is in partnership with Sprouts Farmers Market and Silk.
 I have been compensated for my time commitment, however all opinions are my own.

 What once started as a trendy coffee shop offering, the release of Silk OAT YEAH is making oatmilk far more accessible to the home cook.
-It also has 43% less sugar than the leading oatmilk brand, which as a nutritionist, is something I take into consideration when comparing beverage brands.
+Additionally, it has 43% less sugar than the leading oatmilk brand, which, as a nutritionist, is something I take into consideration when comparing beverage brands.

-And even though OAT YEAH is dairy-free, it’s fortified to be an excellent source of calcium and vitamin D, plus B12 and riboflavin.
-It’s also free of carrageenan, egg, MSG, and any artificial colors or flavors, plus verified by the Non-GMO Project’s product verification program.
+And, even though OAT YEAH is dairy-free, it’s fortified to be an excellent source of calcium and vitamin D, plus B12 and riboflavin.
+In addition, it’s free of carrageenan, egg, MSG, and any artificial colors or flavors, plus verified by the Non-GMO Project’s product verification program.

-In terms of veggies, feel free to use any combination that suits you and your family—sautéed spinach or kale, cherry tomatoes, artichokes, or greens peas are all great swaps for the broccoli and/or mushrooms.
+In terms of veggies, you could certainly use any combination that suits you and your family; for example, sautéed spinach, cherry tomatoes, artichokes, or greens peas are all great swaps for the broccoli and/or mushrooms.

-And for a protein boost, top it off with strips of seared chicken, sautéed shrimp, or oven-baked tempeh if making plant-based.
+This pasta is also great with a protein addition, such as strips of seared chicken, sautéed shrimp, or oven-baked tempeh if making plant-based.

-For a soulful, truly satisfying plate of pasta that’s dairy-free and full of veggie goodness without sacrificing an ounce of flavor, this recipe can’t be beat.
+To sum up, this dairy-free, veggie-packed pasta delivers total satisfaction without sacrificing an ounce of flavor.
 If you give it a try, be sure to tag #dishingouthealth on Instagram so I can see your beautiful creations!
-Cheers, friends.

 - 12 oz. dry fettuccine (or pasta of choice)